Last Updated on

 Many think the plant will live around 100 years of age thus its common name, but depending on what region or where it is placed it could be 40-50 years before it blooms.
 After it dies it will propagate itself through the root system.

-Drought tolerant and should be used a stand-alone plant.
+Drought tolerant and should be used as a stand-alone plant.
 Great for xeriscaping or desert gardens.

 Yellow prickly pear Cactus – Opuntia: Easy care cactus.
 The one pictured below is the yellow variety.
 There are red and pink varieties.
 Use them in rock gardens and xeriscaping areas.
 Plant them water once and basically let them thrive in hot conditions.
 I would not recommend fertilizers except for cactus juice.

 Hollyhocks (Alcea rosea) – There are numerous varieties of Hollyhocks but the majority of them love the southwest deserts.
 They like full sun but can tolerate some shade.
 They do like moist soil so watering is essential when first planted.
 These plants are considered perennials but will not come back after the 3rd or 4th year of its life.
 However, the seeds will fall into the ground and will continue to provide your area with more Hollyhocks providing you water the area.
 Fertilize about once per month during the growing season.